 What is Physics?

 Physics is the fundamental science, the study of matter and energy at all scales, from the subnuclear to the dimensions of the universe.
 The student who is interested in observing and understanding natural phenomena will enjoy the study of Physics.

-About the Major in Physics The University of Lethbridge Physics and Astronomy Department offers a comprehensive Physics major program.
+About the Major in Physics

+The University of Lethbridge Physics and Astronomy Department offers a comprehensive Physics major program.
 The foundation is built in the first two years by a study of mechanics, waves, electricity and magnetism, optics, thermal physics, and modern physics.
 In the third and fourth years, students deepen their understanding of the fundamentals, and study more advanced and specialized areas.
 Students have the benefit of relatively small classes and easy access to faculty.
 Students also have the opportunity to participate in the active research programs of the Faculty members through Independent Studies, Applied Studies, the Co-op program, and summer employment.

+Major Branches of Physics

-Major Branches For those who will ultimately pursue a physics career, the major branches of physics include
+For those who will ultimately pursue a physics career, the major branches of physics include

-of Physics

-• acoustics
+- acoustics

-• astrophysics
+- astrophysics

-• atomic and molecular physics
+- atomic and molecular physics

-Diophysics academod metter physics
+- biophysics

-condensed matter physics
+- condensed matter physics

+- cosmology

+- geophysics

-grouphysics high-energy physics
+- high-energy physics

-mign-energy physics medical physics nanoscience
+- medical physics

+- nanoscience

+- nuclear and particle physics

+- soft matter physics

+A Wide Diversity of Career Opportunities

-Opportunities they teach all levels from elementary to university education, and they do research in government labs, industry, and academia.
-Many people with a B.Sc. in physics find employment in related areas such as archaeometry chemistry computer science engineering
+Since physics is so fundamental, a physics major is ideally prepared, not only for employment or further study in physics, but also for advanced study or employment in a wide diversity of other fields.
+Physicists work in industry, they teach all levels from elementary to university education, and they do research in government labs, industry, and academia.
+Many people with a B.Sc. in physics find employment in related areas such as

+- archaeometry

+- chemistry

+- computer science

+- engineering

-• medicine
+- medicine

-meteorology
+- meteorology

-• remote sensing
+- remote sensing

 Because the critical thinking and analytical skills one is taught in the study of physics can be applied to many other fields, many graduates of physics also work in seemly unrelated sectors such as

-• banking
+- banking

-• finance
+- finance

-• forensics
+- forensics

-• law

-• oceanography
+- oceanography

-• patent examination
+- patent examination

 See the Physics website for more extensive information (www.uleth.ca/fas/phy/).

-Physics/Science The University of Lethbridge Physics and Astronomy Department offers a physics major and combined degrees with

-Education the Faculty of Education and the Faculty of Management.

-This is a planning guide and Students are responsible fo s the final authority on all ( d not a graduation check or guarantee of course offerings.
-You should have a program check done in your final year of studies.
-The accuracy of their own programs.
-The guide should be used in conjunction with the University of Lethbridge Calendar, which guestions regarding program requirements and academic regulations.
-Contact an Academic Advisor in the Faculty of